siriamanda/ironhack-final-project/README.md

 There are two major approaches to sentiment analysis:

-- Rule based: in which a dictionary is used for automatic classification of sentiment
+- Rule based: in which a dictionary is used for classification of sentiment
 - Feature based: in which machine learning models are trained based on labelled data

 In this project I have tried both approaches but focused on a machine learning approach using Naive Bayes Classification.